brandboxmarketplace/Underware/README.md

 <include /path/to/nested/node.node>
 ```

-When ever the router tries to serve a ".node" file it will automatically build the page.
+When ever the router tries to serve a ".node" file (from url request or app.js) it will automatically build the page.
 So in your "app.js" if you add:
 ```JavaScript
 router.get("/alias","/real/path.node")
 ```
-It will build the templated page without any further action.
-(Besides actually building the page which is just html and the above tags)
-You can also simply link to the ".node" file from address bar it will still construct the page before the client gets it, but I personally would rather keep this extension hidden.
+or you goto ```https://example.com/real/path.node``` it will render the same page.